Hip-Hop-Xpress/hhx-api/hhx-api.wiki/Home.md

 # The Hip Hop Xpress API 🎧
 Welcome! 👋

-In the future, this wiki will be replacing the mess that is the [`README.md`](https://github.com/Hip-Hop-Xpress/hhx-api/blob/master/README.md) documentation.
-Right now, the wiki will be updated as features get implemented - the README will act as a guide and the Wiki will be more of a progress tracker.

 The goal for the wiki is to have all information needed for using the API, including endpoints, structure of body requests/results, error codes, etc.

 ## Introduction